digicademy-chf/chf_base/README.rst

 designed for the needs of scholarly editing, lexicography, archives, GLAM institutions, and, more generally, projects interested in making cultural heritage, books, media, or annotated bibliographies available in their own web-based research platform.
-All components are organised around the TYPO3 extension ``chf_base``, which provides data resources used by dependent data models.
+A key strength of the CHF is the ability to produce portals and editions that include various data types with historical points of reference in a single system, including editing interfaces, frontends, and serialisations.
+Specific data models are organised as additional components around the TYPO3 extension ``chf_base``, which provides central data types like ``Agent``s, ``Location``s, and ``Date``s, but also services like import and export routines.
 The various components are developed and maintained by the Digital Academy, a Digital Humanities department at the Academy of Sciences and Literature Mainz.

 :Repository:  https://github.com/digicademy-chf/chf_base
 :Read online: https://digicademy-chf.github.io/chf_base